Available · senior AI roles · remote

 Lendi is where I learned the building, the leading, and the unbuilding.

 Most "AI managers" arrive at AI from outside the company.
-I arrived from inside - eight and a half years of shipping the product, leading the team, and watching what actually breaks.
+I arrived from inside - eight and a half years of shipping the product, leading an 8-person team, and watching what actually breaks.
 That history is the leverage.

 The part I'm especially proud of: helping scale Lendi from a startup into Poland's #1 broker and the fastest-growing broker in Europe.